Angular

 Installation

-Static Components
+Components

-import { Component } from '@angular/core';
+import { Component } from '@angular/core'

-import { HeartBold } from '@solar-icons/angular';
+import { HeartBold } from '@solar-icons/angular'

 @Component({